Lyn Paul website gif. Lyn Paul website banner.

 Nocturnes

-When she was 17 Lyn auditioned for a Manchester-based group called the Nocturnes.
+When she was 17 Lyn auditioned for a Manchester-based group called The Nocturnes.
 Although successful, she was not allowed to perform with the group until she'd had her 18th birthday.
 Until then her place in the group was kept warm by Sandra Stevens, who subsequently went on to join the Brotherhood of Man.

-Joining the Nocturnes proved to be a significant career move.
+Joining The Nocturnes proved to be a significant career move.
 Lyn sang on television for the first time; her voice was captured on vinyl for the first time; and, perhaps most significantly of all, Lyn met Eve Graham, who was the other girl singer in the group.

 New Seekers

-In 1968 (the same year that the Seekers split up) Lyn left the Nocturnes to go it alone as Tanzy - a name she would later admit was "pretty horrendous"!
+In 1968 (the same year that The Seekers split up) Lyn left The Nocturnes to go it alone as Tanzy - a name she would later admit was "pretty horrendous"!
 The following year an opportunity arose to audition for a group being formed by ex-Seeker Keith Potger.
 Lyn's managers wanted a slice of the action and Lyn was unable to join the group.
 However, she tipped the wink to Eve Graham who successfully auditioned for Potger's group and became one of the founding members of the aptly named New Seekers.

 Within a year Eve was able to return the favour when singer Sally Graham quit the New Seekers.
 After a word to the wise from Eve, Lyn auditioned for the group and joined the New Seekers in early 1970.